Black cohosh

 Black cohosh as it relates to Osteoporosis in Health report: VDR Taq Gene and Risk for Osteoporosis

-Black cohosh is a popular herbal remedy that has been traditionally used to treat symptoms of menopause, such as hot flashes, mood swings, and sleep disturbances.
+Black cohosh is a popular herbal remedy that has been traditionally used to treat various women's health issues, including symptoms of menopause such as hot flashes, night sweats, and mood swings.
 Some studies suggest that black cohosh may also have potential benefits for osteoporosis, a condition characterized by weakened bones that are more prone to fractures.
+How Black Cohosh May Help with Osteoporosis:

 Supplements for Osteoporosis